 “Then Skírnir answered thus: he would go on his errand, but Freyr should give him his own sword-which is so good that it fights of itself;- and Freyr did not refuse but gave it to him.
 Then Skírnir went forth and wooed the woman for him, and received her promise, and nine nights later she was to come to the place called Barrey, and then go to the bridal with Freyr.”

 Even though Freyr lost his beloved sword that day, he still had two magical objects remaining; his handy ship and the golden boar.
-On top of that, he had won the favour of Gerðr, who would soon become his wife and become pregnant with his son, Fjölnir.
+On top of that, he had won the favor of Gerðr, who would soon become his wife and become pregnant with his son, Fjölnir.

 To celebrate the wedding and the birth of Freyr and Gerðr’s new son, Odin gifted Freyr with Alfheimr, the land of the light elves, as a teething present.
 It was here that Freyr spent his days happily with the love of his life Gerðr.